facil-io/cstl/stl_slices/000 header.md

 * `dest` an `fio_str_info_s` struct containing the destination string.

-* `reserve` is a callback that attempts to reserve more memory (i.e., using realloc) and returns an updated `fio_str_info_s` struct containing the updated capacity and buffer pointer (as well as the original length).
+* `reallocate` is a callback that attempts to reallocate more memory (i.e., using realloc) and returns an updated `fio_str_info_s` struct containing the updated capacity and buffer pointer (as well as the original length).
-   On failure the original `fio_str_info_s` should be returned. if `reserve` is NULL or fails, the data copied will be truncated.
+   On failure the original `fio_str_info_s` should be returned. if `reallocate` is NULL or fails, the data copied will be truncated.

 * `src` is the data to be written to the end of `dest`.